rizinorg/rizin/librz/inquiry/README.md

 ## TODO

 * rename interp to absint
-* rename valeabstraction to valuedomain
+* rename valueabstraction to valuedomain
+* update tests
+* branch and remove everything that should not be merged at first
+* rebase/squash abstr-intr-prototype on top of new branch

 ## Interpreter Notes